magento/knowledge-base/src/troubleshooting/general/diagnosing-a-data-discrepancy.md

 ---
 title: Diagnosing a data discrepancy
-labels: Magento Business Intelligence,data discrepancies,troubleshooting
+labels: Magento Business Intelligence,MBI,report,data discrepancies,troubleshooting,how to
 ---

 This article provides solutions for troubleshooting discrepancies between an MBI report and a query or third-party report.